vyos/vyos-documentation/docs/vrf.rst

 multi-tenancy problem where each tenant has their own unique routing tables and in the very least need different default gateways.

+.. warning:: VRFs are an "needs testing" feature.
+If you think things should be different then they are implemented and handled right now - please feedback via a task created in Phabricator_.

 Configuration
 =============